opensourceways/services/hugo-tania/site/content/post/groups-microjs.md

 <script src="https://web.m3o.com/assets/micro.js"></script>
 <script type="text/javascript">
   document.addEventListener("DOMContentLoaded", function (event) {
+    # Login is only required for endpoints doing authorization
     Micro.requireLogin(function () {
       Micro.post(
         "/groups/Groups/List",
         "micro",
         {
           "member_id": "passing a member id will restrict the groups to that which the member is part of" },
         function (data) {
           console.log("Success.");
         }